ecoco/magento_profiler/README.md

 * Logs
   * Display of all `Mage::log` calls
 * Cache
-  * Display if current cache configuration including the option to enable/disable and flush form the profiler
+  * Display of current cache configuration including the option to enable/disable and flush form the profiler
   * Display of all cache calls including a not for cache **hits** and **misses**
 * Configuration
   * Base PHP configuration